 It’s a bare bones adaptation that won’t disappoint fans of the game, but probably won’t be doing much to win over players coming at it from the videogame side of things.
 I’m personally more invested in the tabletop game, given that the simulation here doesn’t have to work as hard as some other games with more intense record keeping, and that it doesn’t do anything to wow in terms of visuals, UI, or audio.

-If these type of ‘hold the line’ solitaire wargames are something that interest you, then Pavlov’s House, and in fact all of Jack Thompson’s line of solitaire wargames, should already be in your collection.
+If these type of ‘hold the line’ solitaire wargames are something that interest you, then Pavlov’s House, and in fact all of David Thompson’s line of solitaire wargames, should already be in your collection.
 The digital adaptation is faithful, if lacking any real reason to switch over beyond the simplicity of having the game handle all the cards and dice rolls for you.
 This version may not be essential, but the game itself nearly is, so it comes down to preference, cardboard or digital?

 Check out our review of the tabletop version of Pavlov’s House.